 Operations as a Service

-A third-party services that helps businesses design, build, maintain, and monitor the IT infrastructure of their dreams.
+Third-party services that help businesses design, build, maintain, and monitor the IT infrastructure of their dreams.
 A new name for a managed service you’ve likely been offering for years.

 Platform as a Service